Welcome To Freeride

 If You Are A Full-Time College Student…

-If you are a full-time college student attending an IFSA Member School, you will compete in the same FWQ events.
+If you are a full-time college student affiliated with a registered IFSA Collegiate team, you will compete in the same FWQ events as any other FWQ athlete.
 With an FWQ Collegiate License you can attend events, rack up points towards your world ranking, qualify for the Freeride World Tour, and also earns points toward your member school's ranking.
 The university with the greatest points at the end of the season is crowned the Champion of the Collegiate Freeride Tour.

 Check our listing of Collegiate Freeride teams.